danielstahl/blue-monday/play-weather/README.md

-The play weather application
+Weather application
 ============================

-This is the play weather application.
+This is the example play appliction that fetch and display weather data.